tgstation/common_core/Governments.md

 Notes:

-* Most crew members are probably citizens of TerraGov and exist in their records in some form or another, unless they hail from an extremely backwoods/peripheral place.
+* Most human crew members, and many alien crew members, are probably citizens of TerraGov and exist in their records in some form or another, unless they hail from an extremely backwoods/peripheral place.
 * Nanotrasen's biggest source of funding, whether from purchasing their products or through research grants.
 * Mostly focused on expanding Trailward of Sol, especially toward Alpha Centauri.
 Presence near SS13 is mostly limited to a group of embassies in the Spinward Stellar Coaltion.